Big Pine, California

 Big Pine (formerly Bigpine) is a census-designated place (CDP) in Inyo County, California, United States.
 Big Pine is located approximately 15 mi south-southeast of Bishop.
 Its population was 1,875 at the 2020 census, up from 1,756 at the 2010 census.
-The Big Pine Band of Owens Valley Paiute Shoshone Indians of the Big Pine Reservation bases their tribal headquarters there.
+The Big Pine Band of Owens Valley Paiute Shoshone Indians of the Big Pine Reservation bases their tribal headquarters here.

 Geography

 Big Pine is located in the Owens Valley of California between the Sierra Nevada and the White Mountains, just west of the Owens River upstream of its diversion into the Los Angeles Aqueduct.
 It lies on U.S. Route 395, the main north–south artery through the Owens Valley, connecting the Inland Empire to Reno, Nevada.
 US 395 also connects Big Pine to Los Angeles via State Route 14 through Palmdale.

 To the East, CA route 168 crosses the White Mountains over Westgard Pass to the basin and range province of Nevada, while Death Valley Road leads to Death Valley.
 The plaque beneath the young giant sequoia (pictured), referred to as the Roosevelt Pine, at the road junction says it was planted in 1913 to commemorate the opening of Westgaard Pass to auto traffic.
 The landmark giant sequoia was felled on September 28, 2020, after most of its foliage had died following its sole water source drying up in the 2017-18 drought.
 North from Westgaard Pass lies the Ancient Bristlecone Pine Forest, home to the oldest trees in the world.

 To the West, Glacier Lodge Road leads high up Big Pine Creek into the Sierra, to lakes, hiking trails, fishing, and rock climbing underneath the Palisades Range and the Palisade Glacier.

 According to the United States Census Bureau, the CDP has a total area of 3.0 sqmi, over 99% of its land.